4.62 from 226 reviews

 • Instant Coffee Granules: You’ll need two hefty tablespoons of instant coffee.
 I use Nescafe but any brand works.

 • Flour: All-Purpose flour.
 I have not tested this recipe with any other flour varieties.
+Be sure to spoon and level the flour to ensure accurate measurements.

 • Chocolate chips: Milk chocolate chips are the best in this recipe!